 The Aboriginal Tutor Training Program—a train-the-trainer model that built community capacity for tutoring in Aboriginal communities, particularly on-reserve First Nations communities.
 From 2006—2011, this program was funded by the Ministry of Advanced Education (Government of British Columbia).

 The Aboriginal Literacy and Essential Skills (ALES) Pilot Project—a three year community-based pilot project assisting First Nations communities on southern Vancouver Island and their citizens in developing a learning vision and set of pathways that are culturally relevant and reflective of customized literacy and essential skills needs, interests and priorities.
 Funding for the ALES Pilot Project was provided by the Office of Literacy and Essential Skills—Human Resources and Skills Development Canada (Government of Canada).
-This project was completed in February 2013, and the ALES Pilot Project Final Report will be available online at the end of April 2013.
+This project was completed in February 2013, and the ALES Pilot Project Final Report and other resources are available online (click the "Read more" section below).